HinodeXRT/xrtpy/docs/about_xrt.rst

 .. contents:: Contents
    :local:

 Hinode
 ======
-Hinode (``*illustration shown above*``) is a joint mission between the space agencies of Japan, United States, Europe, and the United Kingdom.
+Hinode a joint mission involving the space agencies of Japan, the United States, Europe,  and the United Kingdom.
+It is depicted in the *illustration shown above*.
-The spacecraft carries three instruments: the Solar Optical Telescope (SOT), the Extreme Ultraviolet Imaging Spectrometer (EIS), and the X-Ray Telescope (XRT).
+The spacecraft is equipped with three instruments: the Solar Optical Telescope (SOT), the Extreme Ultraviolet Imaging Spectrometer (EIS), and the X-Ray Telescope (XRT).
 These instruments are designed to provide multi-wavelength data from the  photosphere to the upper corona.
-The 875-kg spacecraft was launched on September 23, 2006, into a polar, sun-synchronous orbit, enabling continuous observations of the Sun.
-Further information can be found at `NASA's Hinode space mission to the Sun`_.
+The solar spacecraft spacecraft was launched at 6:36 a.m. on
+September 23, 2006 (Japan Standard Time) and placed into a polar,  sun-synchronous orbit, enabling continuous observations of the Sun.
+For further information, visit `NASA's Hinode space mission to the Sun`_.

 The X-Ray Telescope